jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 Well, what's happened is that the `f64` type being used to calculate `sum` has a *binary* numeric representation, and our inputs are specified as *decimal* numbers.
-Neither 0.1 nor 0.2 can be [represented exactly] in binary and so they have been rounded to the nearest values which can be.
+Neither 0.1 nor 0.2 in decimal can be [represented exactly] in binary and so they have been rounded to the nearest values which can be.
 The addition is performed using binary arithmetic and finally is converted back into a decimal representation to be printed.

 We can see how these values have been rounded by printing them with a high enough precision: